Highgate: Notable inhabitants

 Many notable alumni have passed through Highgate School, either Masters or indeed Old Cholmeleians, the name given to old boys of the school.
 These include T.S.
 Eliot, who taught the poet laureate John Betjeman there, Gerard Manley Hopkins the poet, the composers John Taverner and John Rutter, John Venn the inventor of Venn diagrams, actor Geoffrey Palmer, Anthony Crosland MP and Labour reformer, and the cabinet minister Charles Clarke.

 A blue plaque on a house at the top of North Hill notes that Charles Dickens stayed there in 1832, when he was 20 years old.

-Peter Sellers lived as a boy in a cottage in Muswell Hill Road, where his mother had moved in order to send him to the Catholic St Aloysius Boys' School in Hornsey Lane.
+Peter Sellers lived in a cottage on 10 Muswell Hill Road as a boy; the house is now marked with a blue plaque.
+His mother had moved there in order to send him to the Catholic St Aloysius Boys' School in Hornsey Lane.

-In Victorian times St Mary Magdalene House of Charity in Highgate was a refuge for former prostitutes—"fallen women"—where Christina Rossetti was a volunteer from 1859 to 1870.
+In Victorian times, St Mary Magdalene House of Charity was a refuge for former prostitutes, named "Fallen Women", where Christina Rossetti was a volunteer from 1859 to 1870.
 It may have inspired her best-known poem, Goblin Market.

 Siouxsie and the Banshees' bassist Steven Severin was born and brought up there.

 Coleridge

-In 1817 the poet, aesthetic philosopher and critic Samuel Taylor Coleridge came to live at 3, The Grove, Highgate, the home of Dr James Gillman, in order to rehabilitate from his opium addiction.
-After Dr Gillman built a special wing for the poet, Coleridge lived there for the rest of his life, becoming known as the sage of Highgate.
+In 1817, the poet, aesthetic philosopher and critic Samuel Taylor Coleridge came to live at 3, The Grove, Highgate, the home of Dr James Gillman, in order to rehabilitate from his opium addiction.
+After Dr Gillman built a special wing for the poet, Coleridge lived there for the rest of his life, becoming known as the Sage of Highgate.

 While here some of his most famous poems, though written years earlier, were first published including "Kubla Khan".
 His literary autobiography, Biographia Literaria, appeared in 1817.
-While living there he became friends with his neighbour Joseph Hardman.
+While living there, he became friends with his neighbour Joseph Hardman.
 His home became a place of pilgrimage for figures such as Carlyle and Emerson.
 He died here on 25 July 1834 and is buried in the crypt of nearby St Michael's Church.
 The writer J. B. Priestley subsequently lived in the same house; a commemorative plaque marks the property.